"We are proud to unite our audiences through their shared love for the arts."

 Jefferson Symphony Orchestra

-For over sixty years, the Jefferson Symphony Orchestra has been making music that thousands of people in and around Jefferson County have enjoyed.
+For seventy years, the Jefferson Symphony Orchestra has been making music that thousands of people in and around Jefferson County have enjoyed.
 Jefferson Symphony is a regional orchestra in Colorado, comprised of eighty volunteer musicians.
 What motivates them to play in is the same thing that motivates the thousands of people who attend the concerts — a love of good music.
-Dr. William Morse, Director and Principal Conductor, programs repertoire that adds a new dimension of awareness and engagement to our audiences, the symphony has brought a new dimension to the quality of life in Jefferson County.
+Our symphony series programs repertoire that adds a new dimension of awareness and engagement to our audiences, the symphony has brought a new dimension to the quality of life in Jefferson County.

 Dr. William Morse

 The Jefferson Symphony Orchestra began as the Mines Chamber Ensemble in 1953, with educators and students desiring to display their passion for great music and its performance.
 The name soon changed and by 1955 the "Golden Symphony Orchestra" was performing primarily at Golden High School.
 In 1957, the orchestra was recognized as the largest ensemble, based on community size, in the United States.
 The Golden Symphony Association received its 501(c)(3) tax status in 1960 as a charitable entity with education the designated primary focus area.